ClimateIreland/CI-Climate-Status-Tool/README.md

 The application can be accessed [here](http://www.climateireland.ie/#!/tools/statusReport2020), where it is integrated into the main Climate Ireland website as an iFrame.

-The tool currently reads data from both the original Excel files provided by the report authors, and also from CSV files produced from the original Excel files.
-The CSV files were produced to reduce load time from the Excel files and processing for the charts.
+The chart data is primarily read from CSV files generated from the original Excel files provided by the report authors.
+The CSV files follow a standardised structure and naming convention.
+The CSV files were generated to speed up the load time, over reading direct from Excel.
 Jupyter notebooks are included detailing how the CSVs were generated.
-The CSV files begin to standardise the naming convention across all variables.
+Map charts are developed from a combination of .txt and .csv files, both provided by the report authors and generated specifically for the status tool.

 The tool is a step towards a digital first climate status reporting, that can be updated annually and used to both analyse and share the findings of the data.